 You can read details of the battle elsewhere, but it was perhaps the pivotal engagement of the war which is surprising since the casualties were relatively light on both sides – just 244 killed and 627 wounded by the British, French and Americans combined.
 The point is that the British were forced to surrender and O’Hara was the man chosen to do the deed because Cornwallis was ill.

 O’Hara first attempted to surrender Cornwallis’ sword to the French commander, the Comte de Rochambeau, but in the spirit of fraternity, he deferred to General George Washington.
-Ever the stickler for good form, Washington in turn delegated the responsibility to his second in command, Ben Franklin.
+Ever the stickler for good form, Washington in turn delegated the responsibility to his second in command, Ben Lincoln.